-- □ I will not add any stickers, ink, or any decorative items to my assigned Chromebook or protective case. - I will handle the equipment carefully and follow all rules set forth by my school site staff.
-Keep in mind that there is Zero Tolerance (ZT) for vandalism. - □ I will never leave the Chromebook unattended and will know where it is at all times, including before and after school, passing periods, and lunch. - I will keep all food and drink away from the Chromebook, and not use the carrying case pockets for storing any materials other than a thumb drive, ear buds, AC charger and/or external mouse. - I will always place the Chromebook on a flat surface when using it (no stacking), and will follow school/classroom rules for taking the Chromebook out of the protective carrying case assigned to me. - □ I will carry the Chromebook with two hands or with the carrying handle/strap & make sure the lid is closed when transporting. - I understand that my family & I may be held financially liable to repair or replace the Chromebook at its current value (not to exceed \$200) if I have been involved in negligent or abusive behavior. - □ I understand that in accordance with District Administrative Procedure 2165, the failure to reimburse the District for loss or damage of the Chromebook may result in my grades, diploma, or transcripts being withheld until the amount owed is paid.
+Unauthorized Access: Access to another person's account or computer without his/her consent or knowledge is considered "hacking" and is prohibited at all times.
+I will not share usernames or passwords with others. \Box I will not use the computer to download or make unauthorized cop-П ies of software or files including music and sound files.
+I understand that failure to adhere to the rules and expectations set П forth by GPA and my school site may result in loss of technology privileges.
+Computer Care: I will not add any stickers, ink, or any decorative items to my assigned Chromebook or protective case.
+I will handle the equipment carefully and follow all rules set forth by \Box my school site staff.
+I understand that there are serious consequences for vandalism.
+I will never leave the Chromebook unattended and will know where it is at all times, including before and after school, passing periods, and lunch.
+I will keep all food and drink away from the Chromebook, and not use the carrying case pockets for storing any materials other than a thumb drive, earbuds, AC charger and/or external mouse.
+I will always place the Chromebook on a flat surface when using it \Box (no stacking), and will follow school/classroom rules for taking the Chromebook out of the protective carrying case assigned to me.
+I will carry the Chromebook with two hands or with the carrying handle/strap and make sure the lid is closed when transporting.
+I understand that my family and I may be held financially liable to repair or replace the Chromebook at its current value (not to exceed \$200) if I have been involved in negligent or abusive behavior.
+I understand that the failure to reimburse GPA for loss or damage \Box of the Chromebook may result in my grades, diploma or transcripts being withheld until the amount owed is paid.